Reactful-USF-ML-Project/USF-ML-Project/README.md

  reaction: Reaction ID triggered

 # Some Challenges to Figure out
-Under the assumption Tensorflow wants numbers and single dimension arrays.
+~Under the assumption Tensorflow wants numbers and single dimension arrays.~ [Not true see this: tensorflow feature columns](https://www.tensorflow.org/guide/feature_columns)
  * sessions over time of unique user
- * goals over time
+ * ~goals and reactions over time~ [Fixed using the feature columns concept](https://github.com/Reactful-USF-ML-Project/USF-ML-Project/commit/13078037e1f6ddc624623e4ba80ab1e4e45ef878)
  * page transitions over time

+# TODO
+ * I have changed how the result matrix looks so I will need to come up with a description of it